DataDog/build-plugins/packages/factory/README.md

 logger.debug('This is a debug message');
 ```

-You can also create "sub-logger" when you want to individually identify logs from a specific part of your plugin.<br/>
+You can also create a "sub-logger" when you want to individually identify logs from a specific part of your plugin.<br/>
 Simply use `log.getLogger('my-plugin')` for this:

 ```typescript